reddyraja86/MicroServices/README.md

  * We can observe the service are load balanced as the port numnber will be different is returned.
 		}

-### 3.2) RestTemplate vs Feign Client :
+### 3.2) RestTemplate vs Feign Client (using the ribbon) :

+####  RestTemplate :
-*  Invoking the another service from API gateway to aggregate the response for exmaple we will call multiple services to return data or return xml response to some client and JSON to other.
+*  Invoking the another service from API gateway to aggregate the response.For exmaple we will call multiple services to return data or return xml response to some client/JSON to other.
 *  This will be useful when we dont want to hardcode the restservice url and port.We can make use service name to invoke the service.
-*  We will use <b>@LoadBalanced</b> annotation for client side load balacing.
+*  We will use <b>@LoadBalanced</b> annotation for client side load balacing using ribbon

 		package com.springAPIGateway;